Chart Color Schemes

 Infrastructure

-Dianella has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Dianella has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect the region.
-Notable ones include Galleria Shopping Centre Redevelopment, Morley Galleria Shopping Centre Redevelopment, Dianella Plaza Expansion Plans, and Cottonwood Crescent Apartment Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 26 projects likely impacting the area.
+Notable projects include Galleria Shopping Centre Redevelopment (scheduled for completion in late 2023), Morley Galleria Shopping Centre Redevelopment (commenced July 2018, expected completion mid-2024), Dianella Plaza Expansion Plans (announced October 2021, currently in planning stages), and Cottonwood Crescent Apartment Development (commenced construction February 2022).
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.